 The Cargo Carrying Capacity (CCC) of the motorcoach is 1,250 pounds.
 The CCC includes the weight of the passengers, all holding tanks, and packed gear.
 With a full tank of fuel, freshwater, and two passengers, that doesn’t leave much room for much else.

 The weight of water per gallon is 8.34 pounds.
 We recommend traveling with half a tank unless you’re going on a long trip where you’ll be off-grid.
 A gallon of unleaded gasoline weighs 6.3 pounds.
-The freshwater tank holds 37 gallons and the ProMaster 3500 chassis comes with a 24-gallon fuel capacity.
+The freshwater tank holds 37 gallons, and the ProMaster 3500 chassis has a 24-gallon fuel capacity.

 If we assume two passengers weigh 200 pounds (using simple numbers), the Zion SRT has a half tank of fresh water (154.29 pounds) and a full tank of gas (151.2 pounds), and the total CCC before gear is 705.49 pounds.
 That leaves 544.51 pounds for your items and food.

 At this point, you may think you’re safe weight-wise, but you have to remember that the more weight the engine has to haul, the less horsepower it has for acceleration and driving conditions.
 We recommend keeping your gear light, focusing on the essentials, and don’t pack for the whole trip.
-Plan on shopping for food and other things during your trip to lighten the load.
+Plan to lighten the load by shopping for food and other things during your trip.

 In the RV World, storage space is more precious than gold.
 There are Class B RVs with bigger storage capacities and CCC tolerances.
 If you need significantly larger capacities, campervans might not fit your RV lifestyle.